 The landscape contains trees, towns, seas, roads and army camps, with everything on a very large scale.
 In single player you can also experience cut scenes rendered in the 3d engine.
 The game also contains speech and filmic music.

-- "Операция Flashpoint: Холодная война" -- Russian title
+- "Операция Flashpoint: Холодная война" -- Russian spelling

 - "CwC" -- Common name